AlexxIT/go2rtc/internal/sip/README.md

   consumers:
     - port: 5060
       stream: front_door
-      video: yes
     - port: 5061
       stream: back_door
 ```

-Each entry in the `sip` array creates an independent SIP listener on its own port.
+Each entry in the `consumers` array creates an independent SIP listener on its own port.
-Calls arriving on that port are answered and connected to the specified stream.

 ### Port is required